habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 There are a couple of things worth pointing out here (all of which is detailed in the [plan-authoring docs](/docs/reference/plan-syntax/)).
 One is the specification of `pkg_svc_user`, which we set here as `root` because we'll need the [Nginx master process](http://nginx.org/en/docs/beginners_guide.html) to be able to bind to port 80, which typically requires elevated privileges.
 (Worker processes, as you'll see later, will be run as a different user.)
 Another is the declaration of `core/nginx` as a dependency, and then finally, since `core/nginx` takes care of building the Nginx server for us, we're left with nothing to do in our own build and install steps, so we can return zero for both of them.

 Now let's run a build just to make sure we're on the right track.
-Back in our still-open Habitat studio:
+Back in our still-open Habitat Studio:

     [3][default:/src:0]# build server